 Pam Hill is another that also works from home.
 Her office colleagues are the family cat and the family bird.
 Pam is a coach for a large team of other at-home workers, and this is a position that pays her about $20 an hour and more.
 Her official job title is "customer care coach."

-Alpine Access is what is called a virtual call center.
-This means that all of their customer service representatives work from their home and they receive inbound calls from clients customers.
+SYKES (formerly known as Alpine Access) is what is called a virtual call center.
+This means that all of their customer service representatives work from their home and they receive inbound calls from clients as well as customers.
 This is according to Remi Weber, who is the recruitment manager for Alpine Access.

-This work from home company is currently looking to hire from 200 to 300 people, and this will often be the number of positions being filled at any one time.
+This work from home company is currently looking to hire from 200 to 300 people per year, and this will often be the number of positions being filled at any one time.
+Note the volume of hires may change (either increase or decrease) as time goes on.
 Applicants can apply on-line at www.alpineaccess.com.

-However, Alpine Access is not the only work from home agency that is looking for employees.
+However, SYKES/Alpine Access is not the only work from home agency that is looking for employees.
 There are many other good opportunities for work at home employment.

 Mary Susan Costa is a work-at-home agent for another company that is called Working Solutions.
 She provides other data entry agents and call center agents to companies looking to hire for work at home opportunities.